tanohzana/stocked/README.md

 ## Introduction

-Stocked is a simple platform that allows users to track companies stocks and have a very fluid and user-friendly display of info.
+Stocked is a simple platform that allows users to track companies stokes and have a very fluid and user-friendly display of info.

 ## Run it